-The Employer will grant leave of absence without pay to a reasonable number of employees selected by the Union for the purpose of union business not in excess of one (1) week provided reasonable notice is given to the Employer.
-Leaves of absence for union business greater than one week subject to Article 803, or with insufficient notice, shall be subject to operational requirements of the Employer.
-The Employer shall maintain the compensation of the employee on leave and the Union shall reimburse the employer for the full amount.
+In the Pre Press Department, the employer will grant leave of absence without pay to what it deems to be a reasonable number of employees selected by the union for the purpose of union business not in excess of one (1) week at a time for each individual, provided reasonable notice is given to the employer.
+Leaves of absence for union business greater than one (1) week subject to Article 803, or with insufficient notice, shall also be subject to operational requirements of the employer.
+The employer shall maintain the compensation of the employee on leave and the union shall reimburse the employer.